Informative Planning in the Presence of Outliers

+\textbf{Back-propagation}.
 We add the average reward received in simulation to each node along the selection path and increase the number of visits of these nodes.
 These four steps are repeated until the computational budget for the robot has reached.
 We recursively select the child node with the highest number of visits to get the final informative action sequence.
-Fig.\,\ref{fig:puct} demonstrates the planning results of PUCT and UCT.\@ We can observe that PUCT can balance the two rewards.